 Only current students, their registered guests, and College staff with a business purpose (including housekeepers, maintenance persons, and members of the Dean of Students Office) are permitted in the residence halls.
-Guests are issued a guest pass by the Resident Assistants, and they are expected to be accompanied by their host.
-It is the host's responsibility to ensure that his/her guest is aware of College policies, many of which are described on the guest pass.
+Guests are expected to be accompanied by their host.
+It is the host's responsibility to ensure that his/her guest is aware of College policies.
 Guests are not provided with room keys or door access cards.
 All exterior doors are locked 24 hours a day.
 It is the responsibility of residents and staff members to report individuals who cannot be identified as residents or the guests of residents.
 When Campus Safety receives a report of an unfamiliar person in a residence hall, an officer is dispatched to identify that person.
 The Resident Assistants live in their assigned residence halls when CMC is in session.
 Campus Safety personnel also make regular patrols of the exterior areas near the residence halls.